ChartIQ/chartiq-react-app/react-components/README.md

 Each component includes only the bare necessities to allow for maximum customization with the smallest size possible.
 To get started, we also include example components that come with ChartIQ's example files loaded.

 #### Charts

 - Chart &mdash; Core chart component to get started for financial time series charts.
 - AdvancedChart &mdash; Full featured advanced chart component with everything needed for technical analysis.
 - ActiveTrader/Workstation &mdash; Sets up an information-rich component ready for traders.
-- CrossSection/Chart &mdash; Creates a working CrossSection (previously TermStructure) component for dealing with non&ndash;time series data.
+- CrossSection/Chart &mdash; Creates a working CrossSection (previously TermStructure) component for dealing with non-time-series data.

 #### Examples

 - ChartExample &mdash; CoreChart with all included ChartIQ example files.
 - AdvancedExample &mdash; AdvancedChart with all included ChartIQ example files.
 - ActiveTrader/WorkstationExample &mdash; Workstation with all included ChartIQ example files.
 - CrossSection/ChartExample &mdash; CrossSection Chart with all included ChartIQ example files.

 ## Getting Started